-Whether performing on American Idol, rousing participants at a Women On the Move luncheon or recording a song that stirs your soul while getting your toes tapping, David Osmond has been inspiring people whether or not they personally have MS themselves since his MS diagnosis in 2006.
+Whether performing on American Idol, rousing guests at a Women On the Move luncheon, or recording a song that stirs your soul, David Osmond has been inspiring people since his MS diagnosis nearly ten year ago.

 "I thought music was done for me," David said.
 Earlier in his MS journey, he couldn't walk, his breathing was so labored that he couldn't sing, and playing guitar was impossible.
-Fortunately, he has regained much of his function, but thinks about what it must have meant for an Osmond to ponder a life without music.
+Fortunately, he has regained most of his function, but thinks about what it would have meant for an Osmond to live a life without music.

 David is the son of Alan Osmond, the founder of the famed troupe of singing brothers, who also lives with MS. David credits a favorite saying of his father's — "I may have MS but MS does not have me" — with helping him get back on stage.

-David understands that the symptoms that put him in a wheelchair once can reoccur at any time.
+David understands that the symptoms that required he use a wheelchair once can reoccur at any time.
 "People ask me all the time, 'How you doing?' and I tell them, 'It's the best day of my life, because I'm still here, on this planet, still breathing.'"

 "I know it's going to be a bright future," he said.